Environmental Science & Policy

 The Marine Science and Policy (MS&P) minor permits students to pursue interests in coastal and oceanic systems through an integrated sequence of courses in the natural and social sciences.
 An introduction to marine sciences is obtained through completion of the two basis courses.
 Students then choose among upper-level courses that focus on or complement scientific investigation of the oceans and the policy aspects of ocean conservation, exploitation and management.
 Students should consult with one of the co-directors as early as possible in the course selection process.

-To learn more about courses, please see the Smith College Course Catalog.
+To learn more about courses currently offered, please see the Smith College Course Catalog.

 Students with a strong academic background who wish to conduct independent and original work on an environmental topic are encouraged to pursue an honors project.
 Interested students should ideally contact potential honors advisers starting in February in the spring semester of their junior year.
 Please review the ES&P Honors Guidelines document and consult the director of honors for specific requirements and application procedures.